camronh/WiseGuy-Blog/docs/index.md

 ## Need AI expertise?

-If you're looking to implement or improve AI systems in your organization, let's talk.
-We work with startups and established companies to operationalize AI and LLMs.
+If you're looking to implement or improve AI systems in your organization or if you just want to chat about AI, [reach out!](https://5lftoxf2fn2.typeform.com/to/vnNCVpu8)